 Expats working in Hong Kong have long found themselves in one of the more attractive destinations for moving abroad, at least as far as employment is concerned.
 Multinational companies abound, and the city-state's capitalist economy still opens up opportunities for ambitious foreign nationals.

 However, job openings in Hong Kong are not as plentiful as they once were, and expats keen on working in the Fragrant Harbour will have to face tough competition from locals and fellow expats alike.

 Those who manage to land a job in Hong Kong are usually highly skilled workers in the fields of banking and finance.
-There may also be opportunities for teaching English and volunteer work.
-Degrees from American and British universities are still highly respected by the local population, and working in Hong Kong is generally thought to be a positive career move.
+There are also some opportunities for teaching English and volunteer work.
+Degrees from American and British universities are highly respected by the local population, and working in Hong Kong is generally thought to be a positive career move.

 That said, immigration procedures can be fairly tedious.
 To get a work permit, expats will need to find an employer sponsor, meaning that they'll need a solid job offer beforehand.
 The Immigration Department also needs proof that the applicant will contribute to the Hong Kong economy in a way that a local could not.